AWegnerGitHub/awegnergithub.github.io-content/2022_06_11_remote_work_savings.md

 It's probably important to note that if I run this again in August at the full 5 year mark that gas cost is going to be much higher.
 [Inflation was 8.6% in May 2022][8], with [average gas prices hitting $5.00 nationwide][9].
 In my area, it's been above $5 for over a month.
 This is also part of the reason I wanted to run these numbers.

 Lastly, I wanted to see if I could figure out how much CO2 I had not produced based on how much gasoline I hadn't used.
-I was expecting a complicated formulate.
+I was expecting a complicated formula.
 Turns out that [1 Gallon of Gas = 19.59 pounds of CO2][10] (8,887 grams of CO2 per gallon).

 ## The calculations